openknowledge/kafka-api-showcase/README.md

 > kafka-reactive-messaging-producer_1  | [AUDIT   ] CWWKF0011I: The defaultServer server is ready to run a smarter planet.
 The defaultServer server started in 36.693 seconds.

 If everything worked the producers start sending messages automatically every 2s.
-Additionally a custom message can be send by by calling `http://localhost:9080/kafka-reactive-messaging-producer/api/messages?msg=<custom message>`
+Additionally a custom message can be send by by calling `http://localhost:9080/kafka-producer/api/messages?msg=<custom message>` or `http://localhost:9081/kafka-reactive-messaging-producer/api/messages?msg=<custom message>`

 ## Resolving issues